rtalwar26/lasso-ignore-require-transform/README.md

 ## This transform should not be used for server side rendering of modules.

-Lasso.js transform that ignores specific required modules which my get included during the build phase but are not supported by browser.
+Lasso.js transform that ignores specific required modules which may get included during the build phase but are not supported by browser.

 This module should be used to avoid using nodejs-only  modules to be bundled in the browser.